psychemedia/winter-tales/src/twelve_months.md

 And she thrust her from the door into the cold winter night-air.

 The maiden hastened, sobbing, into the wood ; the snow lay deep, and nowhere was there a human footprint.
 The new moon glimmered in a clear sky, and sent its feeble beams into the forest deeps, forming little trembling, silvery pools of light, which appeared and vanished, and formed again.
 And a low wind whispered a great secret in the trees, but so faint was the tone that none could make out what it said.
 There was a little opening in the wood ; in the midst stood a grey wolf looking up at the moon and howling; but when Maruschka came near, it fled, and was lost among the shadows.
 The poor maiden shivered with cold, and her teeth chattered.
 Her lips were purple and her cheeks white ; and the tears, as they formed, froze on her long eyelashes.
-She would have sunk on a snow- drift and died, had she not seen, up high on a rugged hill-top, a blazing fire.
+She would have sunk on a snow-drift and died, had she not seen, up high on a rugged hill-top, a blazing fire.
 Towards it she made her way, and found it to be the same she had seen before.
 Round about, solemn and silent, sat the Twelve, and the Ice Month was on the seat of honour, clasping the staff of power.

 ' Dear, good friends, please suffer me to warm myself a little while at the fire,' she asked, in supplicating tones ; ' for, indeed, I am perishing with cold.'